Inclement Weather FAQ

 What guides the decision to alter the school schedule in cases of inclement weather?

 All decisions are based on the safety of our students and staff.
 Therefore, the regular schedule for the school system may be modified as a result of inclement weather.
 Inclement weather involves snow, ice, extremely cold conditions, and flooding.
 Decisions to open school late, to close school early, or not to have school on a given day are based on conditions at the schools and/or road conditions.
-Additionally, Families can notify us of dangerous roads in their area and VDOT will help treat these areas.
-Families can call Transportation (647-3704) or email Tim Fulcher (email@example.com) to report these areas of the county.
+Additionally, families can notify us of dangerous roads in their area and VDOT will help treat these areas.
+Families can call Transportation (647-3704) or email Cherie Whitlow (email@example.com) to report these areas of the county.

 How does HCPS monitor the weather and road conditions?